adithyx-0/Orbit/README.md

 ## What It Does

-Orbit helps you track subscriptions, monitor how much you actually use each one, and tells you whether they're worth keeping — with an AI chatbot that knows your actual usage data, not just generic advice.
+Prosit helps you track subscriptions, monitor how much you actually use each one, and tells you whether they're worth keeping — with an AI chatbot that knows your actual usage data, not just generic advice.

 **Key features:**
 - Subscription management with cost and billing tracking